Florida Commission on Offender Review: Overview

 The commission is also the administrative arm of Executive Clemency.
 Clemency is the constitutionally authorized process that provides the means through which convicted felons may be considered for relief from punishment and seek restoration of their civil rights.
 The power to grant clemency is vested in the Governor with the agreement of two cabinet members who are also statewide elected officials.
 The Governor also has the sole power to deny clemency.
 There are seven types of clemency.
 They are full pardon, pardon without firearm authority, pardon for misdemeanor, commutation of sentence, remission of fines and forfeitures, specific authority to own, possess, or use firearms, and restoration of civil rights in Florida.

-Leadership

-The Governor and Cabinet appoint members of the commission from a list of eligible applicants submitted by a Parole Qualifications Committee.
-The five-member qualifications committee is appointed by the Governor and Cabinet and accepts and reviews applications.
-The Committee submits a list of three eligible applicants, which may include the incumbent if the Committee so decides, without the recommendation of its first choice.
-After the Governor and Cabinet have made their selection, the full Senate must then confirm the chosen applicant.

 Departments

-The commission is composed of the following departments: Division of Operations (Office of the Commission Clerk, Revocations, Victims’ Services, Field Services), Division of Administration, Office of General Counsel, Office of External Affairs, Office of Executive Clemency, and the Office of Clemency Investigations.
+The commission is composed of the following departments: Division of Operations (Office of the Commission Clerk, Revocations, Victims’ Services, Field Services), Division of Administration, Office of General Counsel, Office of Communications, Office of Legislative Affairs, Office of Executive Clemency, and the Office of Clemency Investigations.